Rails 5 and 5.1 brings some awesome features such as Attributes API, API mode, ActionCable, Turbolinks, and much more!

 => #<User id: 1, first_name: "Harry", last_name: "Potter", age: 99.0, created_at: "2017-03-29 16:30:16", updated_at: "2017-03-29 16:30:16", name: "Harry Potter">

-Attributes API documentation would be good place to refer and understand how Attributes API can be used.
+Attributes API documentation would be a good place to refer and understand how Attributes API can be used.

-The go-rails screencast discusses very nicely how attributes api can be utilized in different scenarios.
+The go-rails screencast discusses very nicely how attributes API can be utilized in different scenarios.

 API mode: